pam-exchange/BreakGlass/Docs/Breakglass.md

 There are many different PAM solutions available commercially and the description of the selected PAM solutions here is not an endorsement or recommendation for any PAM solution.

 ## BeyondTrust Password Safe
-BeyondTrust Password Safe (PWS) has built-in administrators named “btadmin” and “biad-min” (names can be configured differently).
+BeyondTrust Password Safe (PWS) has built-in administrators named “btadmin” and “biadmin” (names can be configured differently).
 The user “btadmin” is the appliance administrator (OS and appliance application).
 The username “btadmin” is by default also used for login to the operating system.
 At the OS level it is possible to create additional local administrators.
 The user “biadmin” is application administrator.
 There is a companion user “buadmin” required for updating the appliance.
 This user not considered necessary for break glass but must also be available for PAM administrators.

 All users “btadmin” (appliance level), “btadmin” (OS level) and “biadmin” (application level) are local users in Password Safe and are the default administrators.
 At the appliance level it is not possible to create new users and there is only one administrator user.
 At the OS level and application level new users can be created and there can be multiple administrators availa-ble.
 Anyway, these local users are potentially all break glass credentials.